-Director of the Guarini Center, University Professor Richard Stewart recently published Fuel Cycle to Nowhere: U.S. Law and Policy on Nuclear Waste, co-authored with Jane Stewart ’79, director of the Guarini Center’s International Legal Assistance Program.
-The book provides the first comprehensive history and account of U.S. nuclear waste law and policy and recommends significant changes in existing laws and institutions.
-The NYU Environmental Law Journal will shortly publish an article by the Stewarts, Solving the Nuclear Waste Impasse, which addresses how the country can deal with the ever growing stockpiles of wastes at nuclear power plants in light of post-Fukushima concerns about storage safety and the continuing political impasses over development of a repository for waste disposal.
-The article recommends development of consolidated interim storage facilities of spent nuclear fuel as necessary and desirable measure, and details a strategy for doing so.
+Following on his recent book, Fuel Cycle to Nowhere: U.S. Law and Policy on Nuclear Waste, co-authored with Jane Stewart ’79, which provides the first comprehensive history and account of U.S. nuclear waste law and policy and recommends significant changes in existing laws and institutions, the NYU Environmental Law Journal will shortly publish an article by the Stewarts, Solving the Spent Nuclear Fuel Impasse, 19 N.Y.U.
+Envtl.
+L.J. (forthcoming).
+The article addresses how the country can deal with the ever growing stockpiles of wastes at nuclear power plants in light of post-Fukushima concerns about storage safety and the continuing political impasses over development of a repository for waste disposal.
+The article recommends development of consolidated interim storage facilities of spent nuclear fuel as a necessary and desirable measure, and details a strategy for doing so.